smolegz/tp/docs/UserGuide.md

 <img src="images/AddByStep.png" width="40%"/>

-Adds a person to the address book but prompts will be provided for each field required as per the `add` command.
+To streamline the cumbersome process of adding contacts, our addbystep command offers a user-friendly interface that prompts you for each required field in the address book entry.
+Once you have entered all the necessary fields, you may copy the formatted `add` command to your clipboard by entering `cp`.

 Format: `addbystep`